ning/atlas/src/site/pandoc/configuring.md

 instance can be installed with Chef Solo.

 The main difference between initializers and installers is that installers are designed in a way that they can be run multiple times against the same machine/instance.
-Initializers don't have this as an explicit feature (though they might support it).
+Initializers don't require this explicitly (though depending on the initializer, they might support it).

 You would use installers if a distinction between base packages (such as Ruby or Apache Httpd) and your service (e.g. a Rails app or some web pages served by Apache Httpd) makes sense.
 You can usually tell by the frequency